citp/privacy-policy-historical/p/pe/pet/petwave.com.md

-> *The following text is extracted and transformed from the petwave.com privacy policy that was archived on 2008-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081222180446id_/http%3A//www.petwave.com/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the petwave.com privacy policy that was archived on 2009-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090622201928id_/http%3A//www.petwave.com/privacy-policy.aspx) for the most accurate reproduction.*

-# PetWave.com - Home - Privacy Policy
+# PetWave.com - Privacy Policy

 ## Privacy Policy